k98kurz/packify/readme.md

 ## Tests

-Since it is a focused package, there are only 11 tests, and they are mostly e2e tests of both the `pack` and `unpack` functions.
-After using this for a year, I found an edge case, and there is a test to prove it has been fixed.
-I also added 2 fuzz tests to broaden the coverage of the test suite during a major refactor.
+Since it is a focused package, there are only 15 tests, and they consist of e2e tests of both the `pack` and `unpack` functions, a few tests covering reported bugs, and 2 fuzz tests to broaden the coverage of the test suite added after the v0.3.0 refactor.
 To run the tests, clone the repository and use the following:

 ```bash
 python tests/test_serialization.py